Cavernous Malformation Overview

-A cavernous malformation (also known as cav mal) is a cluster of dilated blood vessels (capillaries) with an enlarged and irregular structure.
+A cavernous malformation is a cluster of dilated blood vessels (capillaries) with an enlarged and irregular structure.
 The walls of these capillaries are thinner than normal, have loose junctions between cells, and are prone to leaking.

 These abnormalities can occur anywhere in the body, but they are most likely to produce symptoms when they form in the brain or spinal cord.
 They can cause neurological symptoms when they bleed into the brain (hemorrhage).